-2020 marks 75 years since Victory in Europe Day.
-As part of the national commemoration, we have collected stories and memories from members of the Hampton community that tell of how their families and relatives were affected by the Second World War.
+2020 marked 75 years since Victory in Europe Day.
+As part of the national commemoration, we collected stories and memories from members of the Hampton community that tell of how their families and relatives were affected by the Second World War.
 Below are just some of these remarkable accounts.
 From soldiers to secret agents and from prisoners of war to school children – they are a poignant reminder of the service and sacrifice of those who lived through wartime.

 My granny (now 98) was one of Winston’s Churchill’s secretaries in the War Rooms.
 She also attended the Quebec Conference with him.
 She says that the Prime Minister was never anything other than faultlessly polite and charming to her.

 My grandfather’s story: In 1941, I became the first flight sergeant in my grammar school Air Training Corps (Bacup and Rawtenstall Grammar School).
 We were sent on a summer camp to RAF Millom in the Lake District where bomb-aimers were trained on twin-engined Avro Ansons.
 We ATC cadets flew daily and our job was to manually wind the undercarriage up and down.
 On one flight, the pilot told us that one of the 25lb practice bombs had failed to release over the bombing range so he would try to make as smooth a landing as possible!
 He did so and I lived to tell the tale!